tc39/notes/es7/2017-01/jan-26.md

 AWB: You'd probably want to instantiate global.Proxy rather than Proxy/

-BF: is the global going to have Proxy hooks?
+BFS: is the global going to have Proxy hooks?

 DH: You could set a handler to the global object, yes, that's part of the design.

-BF: The global object has a proxy
+BFS: The global object has a proxy

 MM: the Window vs WindowProxy thing is actually orthogonal from EcmaScript Proxies.
 It is an unfortunate name coincidence.
 A so-called WindowProxy is not a Proxy.